What forms are required for medications at school?

 - For student safety, parents/guardians should transport all medication to and from school.
 Do NOT send medication in student lunches.

 - Controlled medications will be counted upon arrival at the clinic.
 Documentation of the counts will be made with the parent and PISD staff.

 - Any unused, discontinued, or expired medication will be disposed of at the end of the school year or 2 weeks after the last prescribed dose if not picked up from the clinic by the parent.

 - The school will accept no more than a 30-day supply of prescription medication at a time.

 Acceptable containers and labeling for medication

 - All medication brought to school, including over-the-counter medication, is required to be in the original, properly labeled container.
-Medications brought in a baggie or tissue, out of their original container, will not be administered at school.
-If there is a change in the medication dosage a new pharmacy label must be obtained for the medication bottle.
+Medications brought to school outside of their original container will not be administered.
+If there is a change in the prescribed dosage, a new pharmacy label must be obtained for the medication bottle.

-- The pharmacy label instructions must match the information requested by the parent on the Medication Request form (dosage, administration time, etc.).
+- The pharmacy label must correspond with the information completed by the parent on the Medication Request form (student name, dose(s) due, administration time(s), route, etc.).

 Where are the medications kept while at school?